Amended in 2004

 WEL deplores the oppression of lesbian, bi-sexual and trans-gender women.
 WEL recognises that the oppression of lesbian, bi-sexual and trans-gender women affects all women, and supports the removal of any forms of discrimination against these women and their right to have their relationships recognised.

 WEL opposes any form of discrimination against women from migrant, refugee and culturally diverse backgrounds and supports the funding of programs which will remedy past discrimination which has reduced or limited their access to employment, language programs and other resources.

 WEL supports continued funding of specialist services, such as translating services, which recognise the particular needs of women from culturally and linguistically diverse backgrounds.

 WEL supports the continuation of Australia’s unique multicultural policy, which has resulted in a more tolerant, diverse and less discriminatory society than is present in countries which have pursued policies of assimilation.

 16. Asylum Seekers

-WEL believes that the Commonwealth Government change its refugee policies to ensure that where women are discriminated against as women or feminist activists, they are granted refugee status.
+WEL believes that the Commonwealth Government change its refugee policies to ensure that where women are discriminated against as women, they are granted refugee status.
 Women asylum seekers whose social, political, religious and legal systems condone violence against women should be also be granted refugee status.

 All asylum seekers should be offered, as a matter of course, legal counsel and access to a fair and impartial judicial review of their case if required.